Emergency Heroes

-Emergency Heroes is a 2008 mission-based driving game developed by Ubisoft Reflections and Ubisoft Barcelona and published by Ubisoft for the Nintendo Wii.
+Emergency Heroes is a 2008 mission‑based driving game developed by Ubisoft Reflections and Ubisoft Barcelona and published by Ubisoft for the Wii.

 Story

-The story centres around Zach Harper a former cadet of the futuristic Emergency Heroes team, an emergency service that combines the roles of police, firefighter and Emergency medical services.
-Harper was forced to quit the program after his actions led to the alleged death of a fellow cadet.
-He is called back up by Captain Walters after the team is overwhelmed by a wave of disasters and criminals afflicting the city.
-Harper must navigate through the streets of the city of San Alto, putting out fires, rescuing trapped citizens, clearing wreckage and chasing down criminals.
+The story follows Zach Harper, a former cadet of Emergency Heroes, a futuristic service that combines police, firefighting, and emergency medical roles.
+Harper leaves the program after his actions allegedly cause a fellow cadet's death.
+Captain Walters recalls him after the team is overwhelmed by a surge of disasters and crime in the city.
+Harper navigates San Alto's streets, extinguishing fires, rescuing citizens, clearing wreckage, and pursuing criminals.

 Gameplay

-The game takes the form of a driving game with the vehicles controlled using the Wii motion controls.
-As a first responder in the game, the player undertakes a series of missions, all of which are performed through racing through a location.
-Simple side activities are also scattered around the map.
+The game is a driving title in which vehicles are controlled with the Wii's motion controls.
+As a first responder, the player completes missions by racing through various locations.
+Optional side activities are scattered throughout the map.

-Each mission requires a range of driving abilities utilising a specific vehicle.
-For example, the Rescue Buggies are centered on making jumps, while police missions are structured as car chases.
-There are 12 different variations of rescue vehicles in the game including; Police Pursuit, Police Road Clearance, Firefighter or Rescuer (the other 3 being criminal vehicles).
-The game also features a two player mode for two players.
+Each mission uses a specific vehicle and requires different driving skills.
+For example, Rescue Buggies focus on jump‑based missions, while police missions take the form of car chases.
+The game features 12 rescue vehicle variants, including Police Pursuit, Police Road Clearance, Firefighter, and Rescuer; the remaining three are criminal vehicles.
+The game includes a two‑player mode.

 Reception

-Emergency Heroes was met with negative reception upon release, as GameRankings gave it a score of 45%, while Metacritic gave it 41 out of 100.
+Emergency Heroes received negative reviews, earning a 45% score on GameRankings and a 41/100 rating on Metacritic.

-In their review, GameSpot gave the game a score of 2.5 out of ten calling it "Terrible".
-They were highly critical of the "sterile city", "repetitive missions" and "inconsequential plot", and commented that neither the single player, described as a "slog through dull missions", or multiplayer were any good.
+GameSpot rated the game 2.5 out of 10, describing it as "Terrible".
+They criticized the "sterile city", "repetitive missions", and "inconsequential plot", and wrote that neither the single‑player mode, described as a "slog through dull missions", nor the multiplayer mode was well‑designed.

-Eurogamer, giving the game a 5/10, said that the game's controls weren't too bad and that it might appeal to a "five year-old boy" but were critical of the graphics of the game, describing the environment as looking "like it belongs in a PSone game".
+Eurogamer, which rated the game 5/10, noted that the controls were acceptable and that it might appeal to a "five year-old boy", but criticized the graphics, describing the environment as "like it belongs in a PSone game".